KhalisFoundation/banidb-api/README.md

 # Precision and Recall

 BaniDB is the most preciese Gurbani database with over 39,750 corrections (and counting!).
+It is simply the most accurate database in the world with Sri Guru Granth Sahib Ji data having been checked on numerous occaisions.

 It is the only database in the world that is being standardized for lagamatras (spelling) and padh chhedh (word separation) versus the Shiromani Gurdwara Parbandhak Committee's (SGPC) published Gurbani pothis.

 Furthermore, no change to the DB is approved without at least 3 peer reviews with full citations and audit trail.
 This exhaustive process ensures that no individual can tamper with Gurbani.